 The annual UCSB Library Award for Undergraduate Research (LAUR) recognizes students who have produced a creative or scholarly work, including a research paper for class, that makes expert and sophisticated use of the collections, resources, and services of the UCSB Library.

 The award promotes and encourages intellectual discovery and the advancement of lifelong learning, and is open to all currently-enrolled undergraduate students at UCSB.

 Library collections and resources for the purposes of this award can be broadly interpreted to include books, scholarly articles, primary sources and collections, research databases, maps, materials in all media, and more.

 Submissions are accepted in each of the three broad categories below.
-Consult your faculty sponsor for advice about which category best fits your topic:

 - Humanities & Fine Arts

 - Science & Engineering

 - April 3, 2023: Start date for accepting student submissions

 - April 29 - May 21, 2023: Review period